Mayonaka88/mock-university-website/README.md

 # Mock University Website
-> A mock university website created in 2019 as a project for my HTML course in the British University in Dubai.
+> A mock university website created in 2019 as a project for my HTML introductory course in the British University in Dubai.

 > HTML and CSS were used in this project.